 Why WebODM is great

-WebODM is a local drone mapping software (meaning it runs on your hard drive) that provides users similar map outputs as that of Drone Deploy, Pix4D, and some of Propeller.
+WebODM is a local drone mapping software.
+That means it runs on your hard drive.
+It provides users similar map outputs as that of Drone Deploy, Pix4D, and some of Propeller.
 It also allows for an array of measurements to be taken in the software.
 In order to use WebODM, you should have a grasp on GIS.
 GIS is short for Geographic Information Systems, or in other words: digital mapping.
 Unmanned Aerial Operations (UAO) uses web ODM in tandem with the open source GIS platform, QGIS.
 This allows UAO to process drone imagery into maps, models and measurements, with an accuracy higher than most platforms.

 Why WebODM might not be a fit for you